Our service now covers areas all across Canada

 There are two other factors that can affect the price of a foundation renovation project.
 As you may imagine, the size of the crack is very important, and the larger the crack, the more it will cost you.
 Another aspect that will considerably increase or reduce your bill will be the position of the crack as the different facades of a foundation are more or less accessible depending on their situation.

 If your foundation is not blocked from the inside or outside, the renovations will be relatively simple.
-Allow at least $250 for a small crack, and up to $1,500 for a larger crack.
-Another economical solution, but which applies only to small cracks, is an injection with epoxy.
-The price of this will vary between $300 and $400 (per crack).
+Plan for at least $300 for a small crack and up to $1,800 for a larger crack.
+Another economical solution, which applies only to small cracks, is an injection with epoxy.
+The price of this will vary between $360 and $480 (per crack).

 On the other hand, if the cracks are clearly inaccessible because they continue underground or behind a pool, then the price will be totally different.
 Indeed, this type of work requires additional studies as well as the intervention of specialized engineers.

-And for good reason, it is a question of implementing an excavation project or the raising of the house if the foundations are too damaged.
-The price for this type of work is around $30,000 minimum, hence the importance of repairing cracks as soon as they appear.
+And for good reason, it is a question of implementing an excavation project or raising the house if the foundations are too damaged.
+The cost of this type of work is around $30,000, minimum, hence the importance of repairing cracks as soon as they appear.